Jamal Adams should clear concussion protocol by Tuesday

 Those three worked alongside cornerbacks Devon Witherspoon (left) and Riq Woolen (right) with Witherspoon moving inside to the slot corner spot on obvious passing downs with Michael Jackson coming in on the left side.

 Brown, though, had been starting there until his injury and could return there against the Bengals.
-That would give Seattle use of each what are listed as its top four cornerbacks for only the third time all season, and its top three safeties for only the second.
+That would give Seattle use of each for what are listed as its top four cornerbacks for only the third time all season, and its top three safeties for only the second.

 The combination of both Witherspoon and Adams on the field is something the Seahawks are particularly eager to make use of regularly.

-Adams made two tackles in his nine plays on the field, lining up six times as a slot corner, twice in the box and once out wide, while in what was just his third career game Witherspoon took home NFC Defensive Player of the Week honors with two sacks and a 97-yard interception return for a touchdown in the third quarter that helped break the game open.
+Adams made two tackles in his nine plays on the field, lining up six times as a slot corner, twice in the box and once out wide.
+While in what was just his third career game, Witherspoon took home NFC Defensive Player of the Week honors with two sacks and a 97-yard interception return for a touchdown in the third quarter that helped break the game open.

-Seattle also tied a team-record with 11 sacks in holding the Giants to just 160 passing yards, tying the second-fewest the Seahawks have allowed in their previous 23 games.
-That came after Seattle entered the game ranked 31st in pass defense allowing an average of 328 yards in the first three games.
+Seattle also tied a team record with 11 sacks in holding the Giants to just 160 passing yards, tying the second fewest the Seahawks have allowed in their previous 23 games.
+That came after Seattle entered the game ranked 31st in pass defense, allowing an average of 328 yards in the first three games.

 Of course, the hoped-for breakthrough arrived against a Giants team that ranks 31st in passing yards despite ranking 18th in attempts.